Dibz15/eclipse-photography/README.md

 # Eclipse Photography Automation

-Skyfield for local contact timing (C1-C4, max eclipse) + python-gphoto2 for firing the right exposure bracket at the right moment on a Nikon D5200.
+Skyfield for local contact timing (C1-C4, max eclipse) + python-gphoto2 for firing the right exposure bracket at the right moment on a Nikon D5200 (though it should work for many Nikon cameras, as long as they're compatible with gphoto2).
 One config file to edit the day before, everything else is pre-tested.

 **⚠️ Safety first:** never look at the sun, or point an unfiltered lens/